Binance Market Update (2022-06-23)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, up by 1.82% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.90T, up by 0.68% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LIT, BEL, and RNDR, up by 31%, 30%, and 27%, respectively.
+Market outperformers include REI, AGLD, and RARE, up by 60%, 35%, and 28%, respectively.

 Top stories of the day: